dvcoffey/Dreadhunter-Website/README.md

 ## Strategy
 This site is primarily B2C focused, in this case the business is the band and the customer is the fan.
-The goal is to provide the user with an experience of the bands overall presence and firther ways to interact with the band and the community.
+The goal is to provide the user with an experience of the bands overall presence and ways to interact with the band and the community.
-This includes information about the band itself, information about upcoming shows, along with access to some of the bands material the fanclub.
+This includes information about the band itself, information about upcoming shows, along with access to some of the bands material as well as the fanclub.

 ## Scope
 New visitors and potential fans should be provided with enough information to determine if this is a band they like (or dislike).